 SCOPE

-- Produced 75+ multi-platform assets annually aligned to PBS KIDS show priorities and learning goals.
+• Produced content aligned with PBS KIDS show priorities and learning goals.

-- Published and maintained content on the PBS KIDS for Parents website, ensuring accurate metadata tagging and taxonomy alignment.
+• Published and maintained content on the PBS KIDS for Parents website, including metadata tagging and taxonomy management.

 OBJECTIVE